mohammadll/Jenkins-CasC/README.md

    - Run jenkins docker-compose to have its docker container up and running

 ----------

+### casc.yml configuration file

-#### One of the most important files that we have in this project is << casc.yml >> that is reponsible to define the whole jenkins configuration as a simple, human-friendly, plain text yaml syntax
+One of the most important files that we have in this project is << casc.yml >> that is reponsible to define the whole jenkins configuration as a simple, human-friendly, plain text yaml syntax

 #### what we did in casc.yml:
  - setting up jenkins basic configuration like system_message , num executors , jenkins url